 This is mainly for your brand or for your product names.
 Taking into consideration both transliterated and non-transliterated versions of branded keywords will not only give you a good overview on the actual popularity of your product / brand, it will also help you realise how you need to incorporate those keywords in your international online marketing strategy.

-2. Accent dropping & misspellings
+2. Accent dropping and misspellings

 3. Character replacement and compound nouns